Decentralized Cross-Blockchain Asset Transfers: Evaluation

 \subsection{Quantitative Analysis}

-With the functional requirements fulfilled, this section analyzes transfer cost and duration using the developed proof-of-concept implementation.
+This section analyzes transfer cost and duration using the developed proof-of-concept implementation.
 For that, we conduct cross-blockchain asset transfers between the public Ethereum test networks Rinkeby and Ropsten.
-Rinkeby and Ropsten are identical with respect to \ac{EVM} and inter-block time~(about 15 seconds).
-The main difference is the consensus algorithm used.
-Rinkeby uses \ac{PoA} and Ropsten uses \ac{PoW}.
-However, the execution of smart contracts is independent of the consensus algorithm.
-Therefore, evaluating transfers in one direction provides a sufficient estimation of transfer cost and duration.
-Our evaluation consists of conducting 500 transfers of 1 ERC20 token from Rinkeby to Ropsten, i.e., \burn and \confirm transactions are submitted to Rinkeby whereas \claim transactions are posted on Ropsten.
-For simplicity reasons, as the protocol extension (\cref{protocol:ext1}) also includes the steps of \cref{protocol:base}, we only use the implementation of the protocol extension (see Protocol2.sol\footnote{\url{https://github.com/pf92/x-chain-protocols/blob/master/contracts/Protocol2.sol}}) for our experiment.
-The corresponding smart contract has been deployed on both Rinkeby\footnote{\url{https://rinkeby.etherscan.io/address/0x17e225fb242f5359915583b760808aae4b1c5623}} and Ropsten\footnote{\url{https://ropsten.etherscan.io/address/0xa2a7d22993259c842c0af0a47779046a5818712b}}.
+Our evaluation consists of conducting 500 transfers of 1 ERC20 token from Rinkeby to Ropsten, i.e., \burn transactions are submitted to Rinkeby whereas \claim transactions are executed on Ropsten.